 If you don't need to be clobbered by dramatic plants (and I do sometimes) consider this one from Tibet: a pretty, delicate shrub with a flush of small lilac-pink flowers that have a delectable fragrance, blooming in April and sporadically thereafter.
-Almost translucent red-orange fruits follow.
-Since the flowers bloom on second-year growth it's difficult to prune.
+Almost translucent red-orange fruits follow on this deciduous shrub.
+Since the flowers bloom on second-year growth it can be difficult to prune.
 I would resist and accept its twiggy, arching, and sometimes tangled growth in favor of the flowers.
 Place it in a naturalistic garden so that it feels like it belongs and you'll be delighted with it.
 Or go in the opposite direction and try it as a bonsai.
-7 x 7 feet, and deciduous.

 Minimum temperature: -20° F